Kamil-Sabbagh/DreamBooth-Personalizing-Text-to-Image-Diffusion-Models-for-Subject-Driven-Generation/README.md

 modal run train/train_dreambooth.py
 # Note: Modify main() call in train_dreambooth.py to main(download_model=True)
 ```
+**This will automatically download the trained model files after training completes.**

 ### Option 2: Train on Modal, Download Later (Recommended)
 Train your model on Modal and download it separately when needed: